Also commonly known as moth flies or filter flies, drain flies are a common household pest.

 Indoor infestations typically occur in or around toilets (especially those that are infrequently used), condensate lines for icemakers including those on home refrigerators, and any areas containing drains such as sinks, bathtubs, showers, floor drains and appliance drains.
-Infestations can however occur in any area where moisture and decaying organic material is present.
+Infestations can however occur in any area where moisture and decaying organic material are present.
 Adults only survive a matter of a few days without food, unless nectar or a similar liquid substance is available in which they may survive 1 to 3 weeks.
 Adults DO NOT bite and are more of a nuisance than anything.
 Adult drain flies utilize drains as breeding sites.
-Egg masses contain 30 to 100 eggs and have a hatch time of less than 48 hours.
+Egg masses contain 30 to 100 eggs and have a hatch time of fewer than 48 hours.

-Emerging larvae are legless, roughly 3/8 of an inch in length and darker at each end than they are in their center.
+Emerging larvae are legless, roughly 3/8 of an inch in length, and darker at each end than they are in their center.
 Larvae and pupae live in the slime layer in drains, septic tank lines and on filter stones.
-They feed on a variety of microorganisms, fungi, bacteria and algae.
+They feed on a variety of microorganisms, fungi, bacteria, and algae.
 When food supplies are decreased they will often feed on each other as well.
 Their ability to survive environments low in oxygen and extreme temperatures make it difficult to drown larvae even with boiling water being poured into the drain.
 One benefit to drain fly larvae is that they break down organic wastes found within the drains.
-This benefit is rarely enough to convince residents to allow the infestation to continue however.
+This benefit is rarely enough to convince residents to allow the infestation to continue, however.
 Larval stages last 8 to 24 days followed by a pupal stage lasting a mere 24-48 hours.

-Eliminating a drain fly infestation starts with indentifying the source(s) of the infestation (breeding and feeding sites).
+Eliminating a drain fly infestation starts with identifying the source(s) of the infestation (breeding and feeding sites).
 Drains can be confirmed or eliminated as a breeding source by completely covering the drain with tape and monitoring the tape for the presence of adult flies.
-Seeing flies stuck to the tape indicates that drain is a breeding ground for the drain flies.
+Seeing flies stuck to the tape indicates that the drain is a breeding ground for the drain flies.
 Drains should be regularly cleaned to remove the slime layer in which drain flies breed and feed.